Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 Polyester Overview

 Polyester is a term for a group of synthetic compounds that can be woven or knitted into fabric.
 The most common form of polyester in the fabric is polyethylene terephthalate (PET).
 PET is also used to create several types of plastic bottles.
-So is Polyester fabric waterproof?
+So, is Polyester fabric waterproof?
 Polyester evolved in the U.K. in the early 1940s.
 By the mid-1950s, it had already become a popular textile around the world.
 Today, polyester is used to manufacture a variety of products.
 These include textiles, belts, furniture, insulation, padding, tarps and glossy finishes for hardwoods.
+Polyester is also used in a variety of home furnishings, like curtains and upholstery.
 Like nylon, polyester is formed through a chemical process involving a chain reaction.
-But the reaction occurs between mono ethylene glycol, purified terephthalic acid (PTA) and dimethyl terephthalate (DMT) to create bis terephthalate.
-When bis terephthalate is heated, it turns into PET, which is highly malleable and can combine into long, thin and unbroken fibres.
+Virgin polyester refers to polyester made directly from petroleum-based raw materials, and its production is energy- and water-intensive, contributing significantly to pollution.

 Advantages of Polyester